-For more information on how the National Sport Academy and the National Sport School work together to support the student athlete, please email the National Sport Academy or contact us at 403-777-3646.
+For more information on how the National Sport Academy and the National Sport School work together to support the student athlete, please email the National Sport Academy or contact Jamie Armitage at 403-477-4477.
 Tours are available of the National Sport School and the WinSport facilities the student athletes access for training.

 How many ice sessions do the student athletes have throughout the year?

-National Sport Academy Hockey targets 55 ice sessions per year but recognizing there may be school field trips etc. that may result in some students being unable to attend all of the ice sessions, we schedule closer to 65+ ice sessions throughout the fall and winter and 4 – 6 ice sessions in the spring.
-Although our target is 55 ice sessions we are usually at 60 – 65 ice sessions or more by the end of March.
+National Sport Academy Hockey targets 55 ice sessions starting the end of September and running to the end of March Recognizing there may be school field trips etc. that may result in some students being unable to attend all of the ice sessions, we schedule closer to 65+ ice sessions during this period.

 National Sport Academy Annual Schedule / Plan